amdisrar/crapi-security-assessment/00-engagement/scope/scope.md

-# crAPI Application Security Assessment
+# crAPI Application Security Assessment - Scope
 ## Important Info

 > This document is part of a simulated white-box security assessment of OWASP crAPI for training and community reference.
 The client, contacts, scope details and engagement artifacts are fictitious.